 Definition of Retina

 One of the most complex and intricate structures of the eye is the retina.
 The tissue is so complex that it is categorized as neural tissue.
-The retina could be likened to one large neuron with a really long axon (tail).
+In fact, the retina could be likened to one large neuron with a really long axon (tail).

 This neuron is like the film in a camera.
 It takes an image, turns it into an electronic signal and sends it via the optic nerve to the occipital lobe of the brain.